 Dr. Chastain then returned to his home state of Georgia to enter private practice.
 He still holds a faculty position at Tulane University School of Medicine.
 He is also a clinical assistant professor at Emory University School of Medicine and is active in their teaching program.
 His practice is limited mainly to the management of patients with skin cancer and patients who are at risk for skin cancer.
 Dr. Chastain specializes in Mohs micrographic surgery as well as advanced reconstructive techniques, melanoma excision, and routine skin surgery.

 Dr. Chastain is on the medical staff of both Wellstar Kennestone Hospital in Marietta and Piedmont Hospital in Atlanta.
-He is a diplomate of the American Board of Dermatology (board certified) and a fellow of the American College of Mohs Surgery (ACMS).
+He is a diplomate of the American Board of Dermatology (board-certified in Dermatology), a fellow of the American College of Mohs Surgery (ACMS), and is subspecialty board-certified in Micrographic Dermatologic Surgery.
 He is also an active member of the following organizations: American Academy of Dermatology, Atlanta Association for Dermatology and Dermatologic Surgery, and the Medical Association of Georgia.
 Dr. Chastain is married and has four children.